What is slavefreetrade?

 Businesses can sell to consumers with their head held high and proclaim nobody was hurt in the making.
 Sales of labelled goods jump more than 20%.
 For the first time, businesses can also find likeminded trading partners, building entire business networks impervious to modern slavery.

 Legislative requirements around the world are designed to push business into a race for transparency; 1-cick compilation and submission of modern slavery statements take every business a long way to achieving that transparency on terms that only mean increased shareholder value.

-Improving workplace conditions in supply chains - the human supply chain - strongly and positively flow on to improvements and new efficiencies in the value chain; every business in a clean chain profits from that simple fact.
+Improvement in the human conditions in supply chains strongly and positively flow on to improvements and new efficiencies in the value chain; every business in a clean chain profits from that simple fact.

 Is slavery such a big problem nowadays?

-We tend to not put numbers on the extent of slavery today because while it is a huge issue, it is also a hidden one.
+Although we shy away from trying to put a number on something both so enormous a problem but also so hidden.
 But organisations that do like to pin numbers on it say that 10s of millions of people are in conditions of modern slavery.
 Any way you look at it, there are many times more than the entire number of slaves traded across the 300-400 years of the trans-Atlantic slave trade.

 Modern slavery is a non-legal umbrella term we use to encompass the four international law definitions of forced labour, child labour, slavery and servitude, and human trafficking.

 Why is there slavery in the supply chain?